The Academic Financial Plan

 For the FY2014 to FY2018 budget preparation cycle, please submit initiatives on or before October 1, 2012.

-Please click here to access the New Initiatives Form.
+Please submit your initiatives using the New Initiatives Form.

 The Dean’s Council will meet to review and prioritize the initiatives into three categories: essential, desirable, or not supported.
 The Provost will give final approval for inclusion in the Academic Financial Plan (AFP).